microsoft/vscode-prompt-tsx/README.md

 Please note:
 - If your prompt does asynchronous work e.g. VS Code extension API calls or additional requests to the Copilot API for chunk reranking, you can precompute this state in an optional async `prepare` method. `prepare` is called before `render` and the prepared state will be passed back to your prompt component's sync `render` method.
 - Newlines are not preserved in JSX text or between JSX elements when rendered, and must be explicitly declared with the builtin `<br />` attribute.
-- For now, if two prompt messages _with the same priority_ are up for pruning due to exceeding the token budget, it is not possible for a subtree of the prompt message declared before to prune a subtree of the prompt message declared later.

-### Managing your budget
+### Prioritization

-If a rendered prompt has more message tokens than can fit into the available context window, the prompt renderer prunes messages with the lowest priority from the `ChatMessage`s result, preserving the order in which they were declared.
+If a rendered prompt has more message tokens than can fit into the available context window, the prompt renderer prunes messages with the lowest priority from the `ChatMessage`s result.

 In the above example, each message had the same priority, so they would be pruned in the order in which they were declared, but we could control that by passing a priority to element: